-- 2.38 The Local Plan (2001) is in the process of being replaced by the Local Development Framework, however, it still contains a number of saved policies which will continue to be valid until the Local Plan has been fully replaced.
-Indeed all but one of the economic focused policies have been 'saved'. - 2.39 Policy LE4 is the most relevant of the saved policies and sets out the policy relating to the expansion of industrial and business development.
-The policy allows for Expansion of an existing industry or business in or on the edge of a Local Plan Settlement will be permitted provided that: - i.
+- 2.38 The Local Plan (2001) is in the process of being replaced by the Development Management Policies Document, however, the Local Plan 2001 contains a number of saved policies, which will continue to be valid until the Local Plan has been fully replaced.
+Indeed all but one of the economic focused policies has been 'saved'. - 2.39 Policy LE4 is the most relevant of the saved policies and sets out the policy relating to the expansion of industrial and business development.
+The policy allows for expansion of an existing industry or business in or on the edge of a Local Plan Settlement provided that: - i.
 It is operating in an appropriate location; and - ii. the use remains at a scale and type which meets the local need; and - iii. development can be accommodated without harm to the amenity and valued characteristics of the area or to traffic safety and circulation; and - iv. new or extended buildings and working areas are clearly justified and proper consideration has been given to the possibilities of using appropriate existing buildings to meet the needs of the business